Printing Terms

 Engraving

-a printing process using intaglio, or recessed plates.
+A printing process using intaglio, or recessed plates.
 Made from steel or copper, engraving plates cost more than plates used in most other printing processes, such as lithography.
 Ink sits in the recessed wells of the plate while the printing press exerts force on the paper, pushing it into the wells and onto the ink.
 The pressure creates raised letters and images on the front of the page and indentations on the back.
 The raised lettering effect of engraving can be simulated using a less costly process, called thermography.
 See also intaglio, plate, printing process, and thermography.

 Envelope